dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ## Charge types

-DNSimple has both recurring charges and one-time charges.
-One-time charges, such as the fees you pay for registering a domain or for purchasing a Standard or Wildcard SSL certificate, appear on a separate invoice than the fees for your subscription.
-One-time charges _can_ be recurring, such as if you've enabled auto-renewal for a domain.
+DNSimple has both recurring charges and purchases.
+Purchases, such as the fees you pay for registering a domain or for buying a Standard or Wildcard SSL certificate, appear on a separate invoice than the fees for your subscription.
+Purchases _can_ be recurring, such as if you've enabled auto-renewal for a domain.

 ### Recurring charges